Jon Huntsman Fast Facts

-(CNN)Here's a look at the life of former Utah Governor and Republican Presidential Candidate Jon Huntsman.
+(CNN)Here's a look at the life of Jon Huntsman, US ambassador to Russia, former Utah Governor and 2012 Republican Presidential Candidate.

 Personal: